Updated: Mar 16

 Here is what I did:

 Heat your milk slowly to 80 degrees and turn off heat.
 Lightly stir in rennet using an up and down motion.
 Rennet is used in making cheese and I think most health food stores would carry it.
-If not you can order online.
+If not, you can order online.
 I like the liquid over the other option, using a tablet.
-On the rennet instructions, it should say for that particular brand the amount of drops neesed for the amount of milk you're using.
+On the rennet instructions, it should say for that particular brand the number of drops needed for the amount of milk you're using.
 Gently stir the rennet into just a small amount of water first to dilute, then add the water mixture to the milk and very lightly and gently stir into the milk. (if you were using vinegar instead you would just put some in the milk here) Let sit for a couple hours.
 Do not stir it during this resting time!

 After a couple hours your milk should resemble yogurt with a firm top.
 Gently stir thru it with a whisk and slowly start to bring temperature up to 110-115 degrees.
 Immediately drain into a cheese cloth or cloth that would drain well.
 An old, but clean t-shirt works.
 Just boil it first to get out any residual detergents.

 If using cheese cloth, gather the corners and tie a string around the top and let it hang for about 30 minutes to drain.
 It will look like a firm ball of cheese when you empty it from the cloth.
 Put this into a bowl and gently break the curds apart to the desired size.
 In a separate bowl add 3 tablespoons of sour cream, 3 tablespoons heavy cream and salt to taste. ( I used about 1 teaspoon).
-Premix these then add into curds and gently, but throughly mix.
+Premix these then add into curds and gently, but thoroughly mix.
 Adjust to taste and consistency.
 You have just made cottage cheese!

 Don't throw out your whey, we will do something else with that.